Change Of Habit, 1969

 In Change Of Habit, Elvis' last film as an actor, Barbara played Sister Irene, one of three nuns (with Mary Tyler Moore and Jane Elliot), who disguise themselves in regular street clothes and volunteer to help out at a local clinic, run by Dr. Elvis, or course!
 Of the three, Barbara's role is the sage, the wise one, seemingly the only one who can keep her mind on the job!
 Jane's too young and goofy, and of course, Mary's in love with Dr. Elvis!
 Unfortunately, Barbara doesn't do any singing in the film, although off-camera, Elvis and Barbara got to meet one of the great gospel music legends and one of Elvis' idols, Mahalia Jackson!

 Also in 1969, Barbara became the first African-American woman to host her own variety show on TV!
-The Barbara McNair Show served as a showcase for Barbara's many talents.
-The series ran until 1971.
-Looks like it's now on DVD!
+The Barbara McNair Show served as a showcase for her many talents, and ran until 1971.
 In 1970, Barbara played one of her most memorable roles, as Valerie, the wife of Lt.
 Virgil Tibbs (Sidney Poitier) in They Call Me MISTER Tibbs!, the follow-up to the classic In The Heat Of The Night.
 Barbara played the role in this sequel, as well as in the third and final film, The Organization (1971).

 Since then, Barbara made a few TV guest appearances, and her last film appearance was 1996's Neon Signs.
 She continued to sing and tour.
 Sadly, Barbara lost her long battle with cancer on February 4th 2007.
 Her official site is a fitting tribute by her nephew John.
 Also featured are selections from her final album "Here's To Life!"